 Do I Need to Hire a Lawyer For My Truck Accident Injuries?

-Injuries resulting from truck accidents are often severe such as amputations, traumatic brain injuries, internal organ damage, and spinal cord injuries.
-An attorney can help you demand fair compensation for severe injuries and related losses.
+Injuries resulting from truck accidents are often severe/catastrophic injuries such as amputations, traumatic brain injuries, internal organ damage, and spinal cord injuries.
+An attorney can help you demand fair compensation for severe injuries and in horrific instances, such as wrongful death.
 A lawyer can also help you fight insurance bad-faith tactics to maximize your recovery.
 Your lawyer will not let an insurance carrier take advantage of you and will properly investigate the situation to collect evidence for your case.
 Most importantly, an Albuquerque truck accident lawyer handling your case can give you the peace of mind to focus on your physical and emotional recovery.

 What Is Unique About Albuquerque Truck Accident Law?

 Holding a trucking company responsible could result in greater compensation for your injuries and losses than the insurance benefits available from a single driver.
-A trucking company will have better insurance coverage.
+For example, a trucking company will have better insurance coverage.
 In New Mexico, trucking companies are vicariously responsible for the negligence of their drivers and workers, in most cases.
 They may be responsible for accidents involving dangerous trucks, poor maintenance, negligent drivers, and lack of driver training.
-If you need to go up against a powerful truck company during an injury claim in Albuquerque, use an Albuquerque car accident attorney to strengthen your side of the case.
+If you need to go up against a powerful truck company during an injury claim in Albuquerque, use an Albuquerque truck accident attorney to strengthen your side of the case.
+You may also need to speak to an Albuquerque motorcycle accident lawyer if your accident involved a motorized bike.

 Motor carriers such as commercial trucks have to obey many strict laws and regulations from state and federal safety organizations.
 These laws are designed to improve the safety of commercial trucking and bring down the number of related traffic accidents.
 A truck company in New Mexico has many responsibilities in the name of safety, including cargo securement standards, hiring and training requirements, and mandatory fleet maintenance.
 A company or employee breaching any of these duties of care could cause a truck accident in Albuquerque.